-'Keeping history alive'
+'Keeping a piece of England's history alive'

-Baron of North Cadbury is a feudal title of England.
-In 2011, my wife and I were assigned the feudal title of 6th Baron and Baroness of North Cadbury.
+In 2011, my wife and I succeeded to the hereditary barony title as 6th Baron and Baroness of North Cadbury.

-The barony was created by William the Conqueror in about or shortly after 1066 as a gift for one of his Norman barons – Turstin FitzRolf – who fought for him as his loyal standard-bearer at the Battle of Hastings on 14 October 1066.
-The name of the barony refers to (North) Cadbury in the county of Somerset and was first recorded in the Domesday Book of 1086.
+The barony was created by William the Conqueror about 1066 as a gift for one of his Norman barons – Turstin FitzRolf – who fought for him as his loyal standard-bearer at the Battle of Hastings on 14 October 1066.

 Turstin FitzRolf, first Baron of Cadeberie, appears to originate from in Bec-de-Mortagne, Pays-de-Caux, Normandy, five miles away south-east of Fécamp, according to the Roman de Rou poem written by the Norman poet Robert Wace (c.1110-after 1174).
 Robert Wace was born in Jersey and brought up in mainland Normandy (c.1115-1183):